xalatechnologies/xala-website/README.md

-Sure!
-Here's a README template for your frontend project, incorporating all necessary sections:

----

-# Frontend Project
+# Xala Technologies Website - Frontend Project

 This project is a frontend application built using Next.js and Sanity.io for managing and displaying various content types like blogs, case studies, services, news, and more.